 Impact on Cytosine-Guanine Pairing

 Mutations that affect cytosine-guanine pairing can disrupt the stability of the DNA double helix and lead to errors in replication and transcription.
-For example, if cytosine is mutated to adenine, the adenine will pair with thymine instead of guanine, leading to a mismatch in the DNA sequence.
+To give you an idea, if cytosine is mutated to adenine, the adenine will pair with thymine instead of guanine, leading to a mismatch in the DNA sequence.

 Consequences of Mutations

 The consequences of mutations depend on the location and nature of the mutation.
 Some mutations may have no effect on the organism, while others can lead to serious diseases.
-For example, mutations in genes involved in DNA repair can increase the risk of cancer.
+Take this: mutations in genes involved in DNA repair can increase the risk of cancer.

 Trends & Recent Developments in DNA Research